Charliechen114514/CCIMXDesktop/Documentations/HOW_To_Build_The_Desktop.md

 - 🔨 After completing the above work, you can use the CMake configuration interface of QtCreator, CMake-GUI to compile the project.
 At present, the author is still trying to optimize the configuration logic (including automatic dependency checking), so so far, you still need to manually modify some dependency configurations to start the compilation of this project
 - ⚙️ You can adjust INCLUDE_*APP to adjust which APPs you want and which you don’t need.
 For all unnecessary APPs, just set the variable to OFF.
 It will not participate in the compilation.
-- 📁 You need to set the `CCIMX_ALL_RELEASE_DIR_BASE` variable as a basis for downloading.
-An upcoming change is that if it does not exist, it will be automatically created instead of an error.
-As of now, you still need to create CCIMX_ALL_RELEASE_DIR_BASE as the root download path (Install Path) of different distributions
+- 📁 You need to set the `CCIMX_ALL_RELEASE_DIR_BASE` variable as a basis for downloading. you need to create CCIMX_ALL_RELEASE_DIR_BASE as the root download path (Install Path) of different distributions